 1. A relatable message

 Develop a message that resonates with the theme of the day/calendar event you’re leveraging.

 A good practice for this would be to shortlist major calendar events that relate to your cause.

 For example, nonprofits working for the betterment of orphans could leverage mother’s and father’s day to appeal to donor sentiment.

 2. Outreach plan

 What channels do you plan to use to promote your message and raise funds?

-Typically, social media, media ads, text broadcasts etc. are popular channels of outreach.
-Direct mailing and calling are also great outreach channels for medium donors.
+Typically, social media, media ads, text broadcasts, etc. are popular channels of outreach.
+Direct mails and calls are also great outreach channels for medium donors.

 Once you have both, you can move to execute the activities.